IEMod/IEMod.pw/README.md

 ## Debugging Tips
 Debugging mods like this one is hard.
 It's possible to debug Unity applications (attach a debugger to them, I mean), it's possible to debug modified assemblies, and it's possible to debug assemblies you don't have any debug symbols for.
 Unfortunately, there is no tool that allows you to debug all three, and I have no idea how to make one.

-If you were writing against framework version 4.5, you could at least use the `CallerMemberName`, `CallerLineNumber`, etc, attributes, so you can keep track of where the program failed.
-Unfortunately, the game is built against 3.5, and it doesn't work properly when you compile the patch against 4.5 instead.

 Debugging involves printouts and using the logs.
 The game's default debug log is in `PillarsOfEternity_Data\output_log.txt`.
 Crash reports, which include additional data like memory dumps, are filed in the main folder.
 The game only crashed when something really nasty happens, and most exceptions (including things like `NullReferenceException` and even `InvalidProgramException`) are just logged, and the show goes on.
 Usually, things like weird graphical glitches, disappearing text, and so on, indicate that an exception has been thrown.

 In addition to this, you can use `IEDebug.Log` to write to a special log dedicated for `IEMod` that this class creates.
 It appears in the main folder of the game.
-This method also writes to the standard debug log.

 Because debugging is so difficult, your best bet is to check things carefully.
 Check if things are `null`, if an expression is a valid type before casting, etc, and then throw an exception that tells you something about the problem.
 Handling exceptions, if only to rethrow more meaningful ones, is also a good idea.
 Assertions are also great.

+Nulls in particular are your worst enemy.
+Try to avoid using them as much as possible.

 It's best to throw `IEModException`, because you'll be able to find the exception in the log later, and it narrows down the place where it was thrown.
 Also, `IEDebug.Exception` creates a new `IEModException` and also logs it to the IE mod log, which is handy.

-You can use `UnityPrinter` to partially dump unity objects to file, including their Components and children.
+You can use `UnityPrinter` to print unity object graphs.
 This is extremely helpful, especially when working with UI.

+When navigating the Component/GameObject graph, use the extension methods in `UnityObjectExtensions`.
+For example, instead of `GetComponent<T>` (provided by Unity), use `Component<T>`.
+This is because the `GetX` methods can easily return `null`, and leave you to figure out where the error occurred.
+Extension methods in `UnityObjectExtensions` don't return nulls and throw informative exceptions if an error has occurred.

 *More to come later*

 ## Modding Intro
 *Here I'll talk about how modding unity games works in general (what I've managed to figure out, anyway), and Pillars of Eternity in particular.*